JorgeV92/lemon/README.md

 `std::nullopt`.

 `iter_orders()` and `snapshot_by_insertion_sequence()` expose FIFO order.
+`snapshot_orders()` exposes a timestamp-oriented display view.
+Persistence uses insertion/consumption order so demotions survive recovery.
-`snapshot_orders()` exposes deterministic persistence order, sorted by timestamp and then insertion sequence. `matchable_quantity()` performs a non-mutating depth calculation and is also used by fill-or-kill matching.
+`matchable_quantity(quantity, taker_id)` performs a non-mutating depth
+calculation, excludes the taker's own resting ID, and is also used by fill-or-kill matching.

 ### Snapshots and statistics